tystar86/python_exercises/Tasks/math.md

 ```

 #58.
->Write a Python program to print the floating point from mantissa, exponent pair.
+>Write a function to print the floating point from mantissa, exponent pair.

 **Expected Output :**
 ```